Jamal-Karim/AWS-Wordpress-Hosting/README.md

 # AWS-Wordpress-Hosting

-This is a beginner project to get some hands-on practice with AWS technologies.
 In this project, we are deploying a Wordpress website on AWS.
+We use some core AWS technologies and design an architecture to display how these tools work with each other.

 ## AWS Technologies
 <details>